rtCamp/Frappe-Manager/docs/guides/backup-restore.md

 Migration backups are stored at:

 ```
-~/frappe/<benchname>/backups/migrations/<timestamp>/
+~/frappe/sites/<benchname>/backups/migrations/<timestamp>/
 ```

-They include:
+They include, among others:

 - `bench_config.toml` — bench configuration
 - `docker-compose.yml` — container definitions
 - `common_site_config.json` — Frappe site config
-- `<sitename>/site_config.json` — per-site config
+- a gzipped SQL dump of the site database (for migrations that touch data)

-If a migration fails partway through, FM attempts to restore these files automatically.
+If a migration fails partway through, FM can restore these files automatically (see the `--on-failure` option of `fm migrate`).
 You can also restore them manually by copying them back to the bench directory.

 ### Skipping backup during migration